Marie Hansen: Life magazine

 Midway in the following year, the editors granted her request to become a staff photographer.
 Hansen was the third woman photographer Life had hired and one of two when her name first appeared on the masthead.
 The first woman photographer at Life was Margaret Bourke-White, who had been hired in 1936, left in 1940, and returned some years later.
-The second was Hansel Meith who was hired in 1937.
+The second was Hansel Mieth who was hired in 1937.
 She left the magazine in 1944 and was subsequently used on a freelance basis until the early 1950s, when she was blacklisted after refusing to appear before the House Un-American Activities Committee.
 Hansen's first work appeared in the issue of August 10, 1942, where her photos of Congressman Hamilton Fish accompanied a scathing article describing him as thoroughly despised even by members of his own political party.
 A few weeks later she was given a major spread in an article about the newly formed Women's Auxiliary Army Corps.
 The article was a photographic essay of 34 images together with captions and a short informative text.
 The image of a WAAC officer candidate (at right) comes from this shoot.
 Hansen contributed two photos to the issue's next article, a narrative by a young woman, Frances Long, who had been interned in Manila for five months following the Japanese invasion.
 Hansen was also given a brief profile in a box on the issue's contents page.
 Included with a statement about her addition to the staff, was a photo showing her at work on the WAAC piece.
 Two weeks later, Hansen's photos illustrated a two-page spread on wartime restrictions that would effectively outlaw the zoot suit.
 The image of a young man in zoot suit (at left) comes from this shoot.
 In mid-October, she contributed a full-page photo of a women's temperance union convention in an article on actions of the War Production Board to convert whiskey distillers into producers of industrial alcohol for wartime use; at the end of the month, photos she had taken showed women in war production jobs at the Sperry Gyroscope Company in Brooklyn and at a Curtiss-Wright plant in Paterson, N.J.